sp-hash/TheBlackPill/faq.md

 And any future program that does random memory access that trigger the LHR feature of the NVIDIA GPUS

 It will never improve the performance more than 100% unlock.
+It's not Magic...